Before you begin

 Verify Installation

 Once complete, the device will restart.
-You should see a new WiFi network appear with the name:
+You should see a new WiFi network appear:

 Browser Compatibility